List of Publications (in reverse chronological order)

 Bhagwat

-River Flow Prediction using LS-SVR at Daily Scale, Journal of Water
+Multistep-ahead River Flow Prediction using LS-SVR at Daily Scale, Journal of Water Resource and

 (1.8 MB).